-1214 Actions Following Decision by Board [R-20]
+1214 Actions Following Decision by Board [R-28]

-Board of Appeals decisions may be published in the Patent Office Official Gazette, if requested by the Board or Group.
+Board of Appeals decisions may be published, if requested by the Board or group.
 In the event that the application has become abandoned, applicant's permission is sought prior to publication.

-1214.01 New Ground of Rejection [R-25]
+1214.01 New Ground of Rejection [R-47]